chaytanc/tree_among_us/README.md

 2) Plug in USB Bluetooth thingy
 3) Type
 muselsl list -b bgapi
-in the terminal to find your Muse's ip address (00:55:DA:B5:74:8A for today)
+in the terminal to find your Muse's ip address (00:55:DA:B5:74:8A for today) 3.5) Put Muse in pairing mode by holding down power button until lights are blinking or something??
 4) Type
 muselsl stream -b bgapi -a 00:55:DA:B5:74:8A to connect (or replace w your specific ip address)